louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### CDC yellow book 2026: health information for international travel. chapter 10 post-travel evaluation [^5fb819c3].
 CDC (2025).
 High credibility.

-Post-travel dermatologic conditions—Rickettsioses have distinctive geographic and epidemiologic features, often begin after the bite of an infected tick or mite, and after a several-day incubation period the first cutaneous finding is often an eschar at the bite site; often called a tache noire, these are mildly painful, dark brown or black, necrotic lesions with a red rim, and the systemic illness over the next few days is usually accompanied by a maculopapular, petechial, or vesicular rash.
+Post-travel dermatologic conditions — Rickettsioses have distinctive geographic and epidemiologic features, often begin after the bite of an infected tick or mite, and after a several-day incubation period the first cutaneous finding is often an eschar at the bite site; often called a tache noire, these are mildly painful, dark brown or black, necrotic lesions with a red rim, and the systemic illness over the next few days is usually accompanied by a maculopapular, petechial, or vesicular rash.

 ---